Long gone are the days when you could only get your home phone from one or two providers.

 Below we set out the details for each of the processes.

-Under a 'gaining provider led process', your new provider will arrange the transfer for you.
+Under a 'gaining provider led process', your new provider will arrange the switch for you.

 You only need to contact the provider you wish to switch to, who will notify your old provider of the intended transfer - you do not need to cancel your contract with your old provider.

 However, if you're switching provider for a bundle which includes a TV service, there may be some differences - particularly if the switch involves cancellation of a satellite TV service.
 Speak to the provider you wish to switch to for advice on the process to follow for this.

 If you want to keep your existing landline number, let the provider you wish to switch to know.
 However, you may not be able to keep your existing landline number if you are switching landline provider at the same time as moving home.

 If you change your mind, you must contact your new provider to cancel your request to switch.